 I had a great week in Switzerland with the weather.
 I could not ask for more.
 Well, yes I could.
 I could ask for two.
 But I would not get it.

-As I prepared to go to Finland on Saturday, Corinne Kolb said to me that it looks like the weather is going to be bad all week.
+As I prepared to go to Finland on Saturday, it looked to me like the weather is going to be bad all week.
 From then I kept an eye on the weather in Bormio, Italy.

 My plan was to rent a car and drive to Bormio, stopping in Liechtenstein along the way.
 I would ride Stelvio Pass from both sides, perhaps one of the most ambitious days on my bike – ever.
 But the forecast continued to get worse.
 Daily highs for the town of Bormio were in the 50s with 100% chance of rain.